-Biography: Before joining NSERC (Natural Sciences and Engineering Research Council), Shweta was Program Manager at the CSPC (Canadian Science Policy Centre) where she led several projects, including spearheading a workshop program for capacity building in science policy, creating a membership model to engage stakeholder organizations, and managing the operations of 60+ volunteers to execute CSPC’s annual conferences in 2019 and 2020.
-From 2017 to 2019, Shweta was a Research Scientist at a Maryland based biotech start-up, SD Nanosciences, developing a low-cost, easy to assemble, surfactant based vaccine against Neisseria gonorrhoeae.
-Shweta has a PhD in Organic and Analytical Chemistry from University of Maryland, USA and a Master’s and Bachelor’s degree in Chemistry from St. Stephen’s College, University of Delhi, India.
+Biography: Shweta joined NSERC as a Mitacs Canadian Science Policy Fellow in 2020.
+She has since been working on a broad range of policy priorities at NSERC (Natural Sciences and Engineering Research Council) as well as taking on key international files including the European Union and Germany.
+Before joining NSERC, Shweta was Program Manager at the Canadian Science Policy Centre (CSPC) where she led several projects, including a workshop program for capacity building in science policy, creating a membership model to engage stakeholder organizations, and managing the operations of 60+ volunteers to execute CSPC’s annual conferences in 2019 and 2020.
+From 2017 to 2019, Shweta was a Research Scientist at a Maryland based biotech start-up, SD Nanosciences, developing a low-cost, easy to assemble, surfactant-based vaccine platform.
+Shweta holds a PhD in Organic and Analytical Chemistry from University of Maryland, USA and a Master’s and Bachelor’s degree in Chemistry from St. Stephen’s College, University of Delhi, India.

 Biography: Julianne Yip is a sociocultural anthropologist and researches humanenvironment relations within anthropogenic climate change, zoonotic diseases, and synthetic biology.
 Her doctoral focus on the impacts of climate change on Arctic sea ice has led to collaborations with filmmakers at the National Film Board of Canada as they develop a dome film on ice and climate change.
 As a 2019 Transformations of the Human Research Fellow at the Berggruen Institute, she worked in the Sculpting Evolution group at the MIT Media Lab on the social and ethical implications of genetically editing an entire species to limit emerging infectious diseases (e.g., Lyme), control invasive animals and agricultural pests.
 Julianne received her PhD in Sociocultural Anthropology from McGill University in 2019.
 She holds a Bachelor of Health Sciences degree from the University of Calgary, and MA in Medical Anthropology from McGill University.